-When asked about what could cause , people most likely think of chemicals like tobacco or radiation such as UV light in sunshine, but chronic jet lag probably does not come to mind.
+When asked about what could cause cancer, people most likely think of chemicals like tobacco or radiation such as UV light in sunshine, but chronic jet lag probably does not come to mind.
 Human epidemiological studies have linked chronic jet lag, also known as chronic circadian dysfunction, to increased liver cancer risk.
 However, direct evidence that it leads to liver cancer has been lacking.

 A recent study led by researchers at Baylor College of Medicine and published in the Journal of Hepatology is the first to experimentally demonstrate that chronic circadian dysfunction is indeed a human carcinogen.

 “We worked with a humanized mouse model that was developed by co-author Dr. Karl Dimiter Bissig at Duke University,” said lead corresponding author Dr. Loning Fu, associate professor of medicine—gastroenterology and member of the Dan L Duncan Comprehensive Cancer Center at Baylor.
-“This animal model has both human and mouse liver in the ' livers, which allows us to study the effect of disrupting the circadian rhythm on cancer development in human cells.”
+“This animal model has both human and mouse liver cells in the animals' livers, which allows us to study the effect of disrupting the circadian rhythm on cancer development in human cells.”

 Circadian rhythm is the 24-hour internal timekeeper in our brain that regulates cycles of alertness, sleepiness and practically all functions of the body by being in sync with the planet's day-and-night cycle.
 Recent studies have uncovered that when the internal clock goes out of sync, disease has a better chance of developing.